Korea, Republic of

 Tax credit for development of research and manpower

-Under the STTCL, R&D expenditures qualified for tax credit shall be categorised into three technology areas, such as the general area, new growth engine and core technology area, and national strategic industry technology area.
-The category of technologies for national strategic industry that has been introduced for R&D expenditures incurred on or after 1 July 2021 specifically includes the semiconductor, secondary battery, vaccine, hydrogen, and future mobility sectors, which are fundamental to the national economy and other industries.
+Under the STTCL, R&D expenditures qualified for tax credit shall be categorised into three technology areas, such as the general area, the new growth and source technology area, and the national strategic technology area.
+The category of national strategic technologies, introduced for R&D expenditures incurred on or after 1 July 2021, specifically includes the semiconductor, secondary battery, vaccine, display, hydrogen, and future mobility sectors, which are fundamental to the national economy and other industries.
+Future transportation technologies and artificial intelligence (AI) have been added to the list of national strategic technologies.
+As a result, qualified expenditures incurred on or after 1 January 2025 will be eligible for enhanced R&D tax credits.
+Qualified R&D expenditures include labour costs, materials costs (samples, parts, and raw materials used in the conduct of R&D), rent for R&D equipment, commissions paid to the qualifying body, training costs, and other costs outlined in the law.
+Beginning 28 February 2025, qualifying costs will also encompass software lease and purchase expenses, as well as costs incurred for using or leasing research and testing facilities or necessary for the use of cloud computing services.

 Tax credit for technology transfer among SMEs (Korean patent box regime)

-Tax credit and reductions have been introduced to facilitate the transfer of technology between companies so as to enhance technical competencies and the recovery of funds invested in technology more efficiently.
-CIT on income derived by SMEs and specified middle-scale companies from the transfer of patents, etc. to a Korean national is reduced by 50%.
-The tax law also grants a 25% exemption of CIT on income derived by SMEs and middle-scale companies from the leasing of patents or utility model rights where the company has first filed a registration of such rights.
+Tax credit and reductions have been introduced to facilitate the transfer of technology between companies, thereby enhancing technical capabilities and enabling the efficient recovery of funds invested in technology.
+CIT on income derived by SMEs and middle-scale companies from the transfer of their self- developed patents and other technologies prescribed by Presidential Decree to a Korean national (excluding related parties) is reduced by 50%.
+The tax law also grants a 25% exemption of CIT on income derived by SMEs and middle-scale companies from the leasing of their self-developed patents, etc. prescribed by Presidential Decree, which include patents or utility model rights for which the company has first filed a registration in Korea.
 This temporary credit is applicable to transfers or leases taking place until the end of December 2026.
-The unused credit can be carried forward to the next ten years.
+Any unused credit can be carried forward for up to ten years.

 Tax credit for merger or acquisition of a technology innovative SME

-In cases where a domestic company merges with a technology innovative SME in a qualified manner, the merger company shall be permitted to take a 10% tax credit with respect to the payment made for the merger, up to the value of the acquired technology.
+In cases where a domestic company merges with a technology innovative SME in a qualified manner, the surviving company may claim a 10% tax credit with respect to the consideration paid for the merger, up to the value of the acquired technology.
 This 10% tax credit will also be available for a company that acquires shares in a technology innovative SME in a qualified manner no later than the end of December 2024.
-In this case, if any of requirements for a qualified manner fails to be met, the amount of tax credited will be collected.
-The unused credit can be carried forward to the next ten years.
+In this case, if any of requirements for a qualified manner are not met, the amount of tax credit claimed will be recaptured.
+Any unused credit can be carried forward for up to ten years.

 Corporate restructuring incentives